-The Town of Montgomery is pleased to share with you, our customers, this 2017 Annual Water Quality Report.
-It describes the quality of your drinking water.
-This 2017 report covers January 1 through December 31, 2017.
-The Montgomery Water Department strives to meet or exceed strict drinking water regulations set forth by the Indiana Department of Environmental Management (IDEM) and the U.S. Environmental Protection Agency (EPA), which require all public water systems to prepare and distribute this annual consumer confidence report.
+The Town of Montgomery is pleased to share with you, our customers, this 2018 Annual Water Quality Report.
+It describes the quality of your drinking water and is based on tests performed by Montgomery Water Department personnel and contracted labs.
+This 2018 report covers January 1 through December 31, 2018.
+The Montgomery Water Department strives to meet or exceed strict drinking water regulations set forth by the Indiana Department of Environmental Management (IDEM) and the U.S. Environmental Protection Agency (EPA), which require all public water systems to prepare and distribute this annual consumer confidence report (CCR).

-In 2017, Montgomery Water distributed nearly 30,335,000 gallons of water to our customers.
-Two groundwater wells, east of the water plant, provide water to the Town.
+In 2018, Montgomery Water distributed nearly 29,257,000 gallons of water to our customers.
+Two wells, east of the water plant, provide groundwater to the Town.
 Treatment involves aeration, filtration and disinfection to remove or reduce harmful contaminants that could be present.
 Fluoridation is included to promote dental health.
-In 2017, over 70 laboratory analyses helped to ensure water quality.
-Results either met or exceeded established EPA requirements, providing peace-of-mind to Montgomery consumers.
+In 2018, ongoing disinfection monitoring and over 70 specific laboratory analyses helped to ensure water quality.
+All results either met established guidelines and/or were below EPA maximum contaminant levels, providing peace-of-mind to Montgomery consumers.
 Town Council Members and operating staff are committed to maintaining excellent water quality and reliable service.
-In March 2017, the filter media at the water treatment plant was replaced.
-During this filter rehabilitation project, the Town purchased water from Daviess County Rural Water on two days: March 2 & March 3, 2017.
-If you would like a copy of their Consumer Confidence Report, please contact us at the Town Hall 812-486-3298.
+If you have any questions or would like additional copies of the 2018 CCR, please contact the Town Hall 812-486-3298 or link to it on our website at: